 EPA and DHA are important antioxidants that protect the eyes from inflammatory eye diseases such as dry eye disease (DED) and macular degeneration (AMD).
 These healthy fats reduce inflammation and preserve our vision like Eye Max supplements.
 (12)

 Swordfish Promotes Bone Strength

 A single serving of swordfish will provide you with over 90 percent of the daily recommended allowance of selenium.
 Studies show that selenium improves bone health and strengthens teeth, hair, and nails.
 Selenium is an antioxidant that ensures the proper functioning of the thyroid gland.

 Swordfish Helps in Nerve and Muscle Support

 Your muscles use magnesium to help them to contract.
 Plus, this same serving has nearly 10 percent of your recommended daily allowance for potassium.
 Potassium is a mineral that works with the sodium consumed to help keep a proper water balance in your body.
 If you have more sodium than potassium, you can have high blood pressure.

 Swordfish provides nearly 100 percent of your daily requirement for vitamin D. This fat-soluble nutrient helps your body absorb calcium.
 It plays a role in the healthy growth of bones.
 Researchers and nutritionists urge the consumption of sufficient calcium amounts to stop the development of thin or brittle bones.

 Swordfish Nutritional Benefits

-Swordfish are a great source of niacin, selenium, B12, Omega-3, and Zinc, which are low in calories and fat.
+Swordfish is a great source of niacin, selenium, B12, Omega-3, and Zinc, which are low in calories and fat.

 Frequently Asked Questions